MessageSquare0x

 The timing gap persists.
 Even quarterly reviews arrive after decisions have been made.
 An employee who started disengaging in January won't surface in a March review — by then, they've already interviewed elsewhere.
 Real continuous feedback requires real-time data capture, not faster forms.

-See how adaptive conversations replace static review forms
+See how adaptive conversations improve static review forms

 What Continuous Actually Requires